 Your assigned retirement tax professional will work with you to establish a new Self-Directed IRA account at a new FDIC and IRS approved IRA custodian.
 With a direct rollover from a defined contribution plan, the plan participant must initiate the direct rollover request.
 What this means is that the plan participant must request the movement of 401(k) plan funds to the new IRA custodian, not the IRA custodian, like with an IRA transfer.
 Your assigned retirement tax professional will assist you in completing the direct rollover request form which will allow you to move your 401(k), 403(a), 403(b), 457(b), or defined benefit plan assets to your new IRA account.

-A direct rollover may be accomplished by any reasonable means of direct payment to an IRA.
+A direct Self-Directed IRA Rollover may be accomplished by any reasonable means of direct payment to an IRA.
 Regulations state that the reasonable means may include, wire, mailing check to new IRA custodian, or mailing check made out to new IRA custodian to plan participant.

 Reporting a Direct Rollover